Word Gems

 E. And all of this raises the unsettling question: What about all the other aspects of Nature’s peace and beauty that the whole world longs and seeks for?

-K. And of course the big example here is that people want to marry a beautiful person, believing that the gorgeous mate will “make me happy” and provide a lifetime of pleasure and comfort.
+K. And, of course, the big example here is that people want to marry a beautiful person, believing that the gorgeous mate will “make me happy” and provide a lifetime of pleasure and comfort.

-E. Along with the singing bird and the sunset, I’d like to add this photo to the list of enchantments.
+E. Along with the singing bird and the sunset, I’d like to add this photo to the list of "beauty" enchantments.

 K. They appear to be at a Christmas party.